UnturnedCommunity/FixLibrary/README.md

 To make your plugin safe to use, here are your options:

 - **Don't include any libraries** in your plugin.
-But for complex plugins, that's not realistic.
+But for complex plugins, this isn't realistic.
 - **Vendor libraries**: Copy the library's source code directly into your project.
-However, you still face issues like shipping the library with your plugin or maintaining its source code.
+However, you'll still face issues like shipping the library with your plugin, maintaining its source code, and dealing with larger .DLL file sizes.
-- **ONLY .NET 461 or higher/lower**: You can't use .NET Standard normally.
+- **Use only .NET 461 or higher/lower**: You can't use .NET Standard normally.
-- **Put Libraries in Unturned_Data\Managed**: Lol, really, nah.
+- **Put libraries in Unturned_Data\Managed**: Not recommended.

 **OR** simply skip all that hassle and use **FixLibrary**.

 ## A Little History

-Initially, [me, sunnamed](https://github.com/sunnamed434), planned a larger-scale project with patches for common issues and the ability to build plugins like Rocket, but on a module level.
-However, that turned out to be overly complex.
-The most useful part of my original idea focused on **libraries**, because nearly everyone uses plugins, and the biggest pain point is dealing with libraries.
+Originally, I ([sunnamed](https://github.com/sunnamed434)) planned a larger project with patches for common issues and the ability to build plugins like Rocket, but on a module level.
+However, this turned out to be too complex.
+The most useful part of my original idea focused on **libraries**.
+Almost everyone uses plugins, and the biggest problem is dealing with libraries.

-You install a plugin, only to find you need to remove or replace libraries, install others, and spend tons of time troubleshooting.
-As a plugin dev, you might even end up editing the plugin, changing library versions, rebuilding, and sending it back and forth with users just to test.
-Exhausting, right?
+When you install a plugin, you often find that you need to remove or replace libraries, install others, and spend a lot of time troubleshooting.
+As a plugin developer, you might even need to edit the plugin, change library versions, rebuild it, and send it back and forth with users just to test.
+It's exhausting.

 I considered integrating this into [RocketModFix](https://github.com/RocketModFix/RocketModFix) directly, but it would have made that project too complicated.
 My interest in **FixLibrary** comes from wanting to solve the headaches I've faced with libraries in **UnturnedGuard** and my other plugins.